mwiedmann/cx16CodingInC/Chapter14-Controls-and-Input/README.md

 ## Joystick
 We had a quick peek at the cc65's joystick support in a previous chapter, but let's build it from scratch.
 There is a Kernal Function `joystick_get $FF56` that we can use to check the state of any connected joysticks.
 See the [Kernal](https://github.com/X16Community/x16-docs/blob/master/X16%20Reference%20-%2004%20-%20KERNAL.md#function-name-joystick_get) docs for full details.

+>NOTE: You don't need an actual joystick.
+The CX16 emulator has the cursor keys mapped to joystick direction, and z/x/a/s/d/c mapped to joystick buttons.

 We pass it the joystick number (starting at 0) that we want to check.
 It will return 3 bytes worth of info about the yes(0)/no(1) (being pressed) state of all the buttons and pads.
 The 3rd byte says whether or not the joystick is present at all:

 ```